The Ooni Koda is a superb 21 pound portable pizza oven capable of making restaurant quality pies in 2 to 3 minutes.

 Because the flame above is so hot and well distributed, you do not need to precook onions or sausages.
 Believe it or not, bite-sized meats cook safely in just 4 minutes.
 I have even broiled a steak under the flame in a pre-heated cast iron pan and gotten a killer crust.
 Ooni sells several low profile cast iron pans for broiling steaks, shrimp, or whatever you like in them.
 They also offer brushes for the stone, an infrared gun thermometer (highly recommended), pizza cutters, peels (the device does not come with a peel, the flat tool used to insert the pie into the oven), insulated gloves, and a cookbook.

 Koda works with large 20 pound propane tanks just like the ones used for gas grills as well as small 1 pound portable tanks, but you need an adapter to use the smaller tanks.
 They do not sell the adapter for small 1 pound propane tanks but you can buy one on Amazon.
-Koda is not compatible with natural gas.
+Koda sells a natural gas adapter kit.
 There is a 2 year warranty if you register it within 60 days of purchase.

 The three stainless legs with non-slip tips fold up neatly for portability, but I wouldn’t mind a fourth leg for added stability.
 There is an optional lightweight case that fits snugly and has carrying handles that you should order because you don’t want rain getting inside this oven and ruining it.
 That’s the price of portability.